setting up for success

 This is your guide to setting up a ProjectPlay heuristic set -

 Simple, natural, calming, eco-friendly, baby-friendly, toddler-friendly, parent-friendly! - No whizz bang, over stimulating lights, or annoying noises!!
+Parents are busy so we know you will appreciate the simple and quick set up and minimal clean up.

 Setting up a play space using loose parts is a simple and easy investment into your child’s learning and development.
-All you basically need are some open-ended loose parts and a blanket/rug to place them and your child on.
+All you need are some open-ended loose parts and a blanket/rug to place them and your child on.
 It’s really that simple!
 No batteries required!

 Follow our simple steps below to get the most out of your heuristic play set.